 .12 “Board of Directors” shall mean the Board of Directors of XXSI.

-.13 “Board of Review” shall mean the independent judicial body of XXSI established pursuant to Section 610.3.
+.13 “Board of Review” shall mean the Zone Board of Review, unless the context requires otherwise (e.g., reference to the National Board of Review).

 .14 “Business Day” shall mean a calendar day which is not a Saturday, a Sunday or a legal federal or state holiday anywhere within the Territory.